More enjoyable trip to Hachimantai and Appi, Iwate Prefecture, Japan

 Sakuramatsu Park

-Sakuramatsu Park, located in the Yasushiro district of Hachimantai City, is known as a quiet and peaceful place.
+Sakuramatsu Park, located in the Ashiro district of Hachimantai City, is known as a quiet and peaceful place.
 This park is a spiritual home for the local people.
 From the parking lot, a short circular walking trail, fragrant with cedar and pine trees more than 200 years old, leads along a mountain stream to the Sakuramatsu Shrine.

 This small shrine was reportedly built in at least 1744, and its name comes from a legend that cherry blossoms bloomed from the branches of a pine tree in the area long ago.
 The shrine is believed to bring good luck to visitors, and many people come to the shrine for good fortune.
 Why not spend a quiet moment in Sakura-matsu Park, where natural beauty and mystical legends intersect?